Helping you grow closer to God

 Now, I’m not suggesting that you won’t ever get angry.
 Of course you will get angry.
 It would be stupid of me to say that you wouldn’t get angry.
 What I am suggesting is you learn to discipline and not be angry.
 There is a big difference.

-But, no, seriously.
 Some of you who want to see a psycho kid, you go to a McDonalds Playland.
 And when I see the type of discipline that I see, it’s not discipline as an act of love.
 It’s actually discipline for the sake of compliance.
 That’s not loving discipline.

 See, angry discipline results in humiliation, embarrassment, violence, and it produces angry kids.
 See, when you discipline in anger, they don’t hear your words, but they sense your spirit.
 And when you lose control, they lose respect and ultimately, they will become angry themselves.

 So, parents, please, yelling doesn’t work.
 I don’t know how else to say it.
 It just, it doesn’t work.
-There is no social science research that points to yelling being an effective way.
-There are other ways to communicate that don’t wound and scare and shame your children.

 Now, let’s be honest, we have all blown it.
 Okay?
 We have all blown it, including myself.
 And there are things that I regret and I am ashamed of.
 I actually have a book in my bookshelf, I don’t know why I keep it because it’s the stupidest title in the world.
 It is called, Regret Free Parenting.
 There’s no such thing.
 Okay?
 You are going to have regrets.